 Blue sharks are the most fished shark in the world.
 They average about 12.5 feet long and weigh about 450 pounds.
 Their sleek, tapered body makes them fast, powerful swimmers.
 They prefer living in deep, cool waters.

 20. Angel Shark

 A truly unique species, the angel shark looks similar to a ray.
-They are around 5 feet long, weighing about 77 pounds.
+They are around 5 feet long and weigh about 77 pounds.
 Other names for the angel shark include the monkfish and the sand devil.
 Their camouflaged bodies help them catch their prey.

-When prey comes close by, they use their powerful suction to grab it within 1/10 of a second.
+When prey comes nearby, they use their powerful suction to grab it within 1/10 of a second.
 Angel sharks are on the list of critically endangered sharks.

 There are over 500 species of sharks, which can be categorized into eight different orders.
 These orders include ground sharks, angel sharks, carpet sharks, bullhead sharks, mackerel sharks, thresher sharks, hammerhead sharks, and dogfish sharks.
 Each order is further divided into families and species.

 Although sharks have a reputation for being dangerous, some species are more docile than others.
 The most friendly shark is the nurse shark, which is known for its slow-moving and gentle nature.
 They are not aggressive towards humans unless provoked, making them a popular choice for divers and snorkelers.

 There are not 500 types of sharks.
 In fact, there are over 500 species of sharks that have been identified to date.
 Sharks are cartilaginous fish that have been around for over 400 million years, and they come in a variety of shapes and sizes, ranging from the tiny dwarf lantern shark to the massive whale shark.